energywebfoundation/iam-client-lib/docs/api/interfaces/modules_claims.CredentialVerificationResult.md

 • **isVerified**: `boolean`

-Verifies if a claim has been successfully verified
+Indicates if a claim has been successfully verified